BlazejSkrzypczak/SImple_Java_Project/README.md

-Simple project used to train priting unit tests using mockito.
+Simple project used to train writing unit tests using mockito.